 Figure 2.
 Typical position of the projector (16:9), mirror, and dome in a planetarium environment.
+Red lines illustrate the projected distribution of a regular grid.

 There are a number of comparisons one can make between a spherical mirror reflection arrangement and a fisheye lens system: